 Introduction to electronic game development and game development careers.
 Includes examination of history and philosophy of games, the game production process, employee factors for success in the field, and current issues and practices in the game development industry.
 Lab required.
-Prerequisite: ARTV 1345.
+Prerequisite: ARTV 1345 or consent of Instructor or Department Chair.
 3 credit hours.
 (W)